dronelektron/fast-respawn-detector/README.md

 # Fast respawn detector

-Allows you to detect a fast respawn:
+Allows you to detect fast respawn:

-* When a player dies, changes class next to spawn zone
+* When a player changes class near the spawn zone
-* When a player dies, joins the spectator team for a while and then returns to the game
+* When a player joins the spectator team for a while and then returns to the game

 ### Supported Games